 Children learn so much through games, activities and outdoor play.
 From encouraging creativity and exploration, to aiding in motor skills development, studies show that the learning approach of play-based preschools and kindergartens has many benefits.
 We’ve rounded up some of the top international preschools and play-based programmes in Singapore to help you choose.

-Repton Schoolhouse Singapore
+Primus Schoolhouse Singapore

-Repton Schoolhouse Bukit Timah has introduced specialist indoor and outdoor equipment to support and extend the children’s play-based learning.
+Primus Schoolhouse Bukit Timah has introduced specialist indoor and outdoor equipment to support and extend the children’s play-based learning.
 The preschool has a green environment and the students thrive with fresh air and nature-based experiences.
 There are spacious outdoor and indoor playgrounds where children can explore, play with sand and water, paint on walls, water plants, ride bikes, play musical instruments and engage in imaginary play.
-Rich in the variety and quality of its play opportunities, Repton Schoolhouse Bukit Timah offers minimally structured open-ended materials, including Blue Blocks.
+Rich in the variety and quality of its play opportunities, Primus Schoolhouse Bukit Timah offers minimally structured open-ended materials, including Blue Blocks.
 In addition, there’s a full enrichment programme with everything from Chinese immersion and sport to coding, robotics and the arts.

 Hear from a parent

-“Our daughter loves her experience at Repton Schoolhouse Singapore.
+“Our daughter loves her experience at Primus Schoolhouse Singapore.
 The teachers and staff are professional, engaged, committed, motivated and nothing less than exceptional.
 The school environment is internationally diverse, fun and respectful, while influencing a love for learning.
 I’d highly recommend this school to anyone looking for a school focused on values with play-based and structured learning.
 Our daughter is flourishing and thoroughly enjoys the variety in her curriculum.
 The enrichment class options are fantastic – she enjoys singing and dancing in Chinese and sings to us at home.” – Nicole Sheppard

 321 Alexandra Road, #03-11 Alexandra Central Mall